Saeed7596/DevOps/Docker/docker-ssl-nginx-certbot.md

 **` docker compose -f docker-nginx.yml up -d `**

-after that check the logs of certbot container and certbot directory to see the files, and the must have the permission of the user of app "`gitlab_ssh`" for check use "`ls -l`" and if the files have anthoer user permission use "`chown -R gitlab_ssh:gitlab_ssh certbot`" to change the permission.
+after that check the logs of certbot container and certbot directory to see the files, and the must have the permission of the user of app "`user_ssh`" for check use "`ls -l`" and if the files have anthoer user permission use "`chown -R user_ssh:user_ssh certbot`" to change the permission.

 > Now run this commands: